carey-suehs/GCD_Course_Project/CodeBook.md

       3 - "variable"
       4 - "value"

-Here is the column structure for "averages_persubject_peractivity.csv":
+Here is the column structure for "averages_persubject_peractivity.txt":

       position - label
       1 - "subject"